 Don’t Refuse a Breathalyzer, Contact an Attorney!

 A well-trained and experienced DWI attorney knows how to dispute positive Breathalyzer test results and drunk driving charges.
 If your test shows that you are over the legal limit, there are still defenses available to you.
 Also, it’s much easier to fight a DWI charge than a refusal charge, or both.

 Perhaps there were errors in the implementation of the sobriety tests.
 Perhaps you ate something which can explain your breathalyzer results.
 Perhaps the arresting officer will be unable to produce a probable cause for pulling you over and administering the test.

 The point is that your best defense against a DWI charge is not running from a breathalyzer test, it’s arming yourself with an experienced DWI lawyer.

-Contact The Law Offices of John W. Tumelty for excellent criminal and DUI/DWI defense.
-Mr. Tumelty has been helping NJ residents navigate through drunk driving charges for more than 30 years.
+Mr. Tumelty has been helping NJ residents navigate through drunk driving charges for more than 35 years.
+He can help you get the charges dismissed so you can move on with your life.